Kyrremann/beers/README.md

 3. Upload your own `untappd.json` data
 4. Github Action will automatically build and upload your new data

+### Update your fork
+Check out [Github doc](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/merging-an-upstream-repository-into-your-fork) for an easy guide for how to update your fork.

+## Development
+It's running on Ruby and Jekyll.

 ### Regex for getting styles from Untappd.com
+Untappd sometimes changes their list of styles, so it needs to be kept updated.

 1. Go to https://untappd.com/beer/top_rated
 2. Use this regex to easily get a formatted line of styles `<option value="\d+" data-value-slug="(\w|-)+">([A-Za-z\-\s\(\)/&èéäö]+)</option>`

 ## Data structures
 Easily seen in the `_data`-folder.
 There are one file for each feature.